OriginTrail/ReadTheDocs/source/API.rst

 /import ``POST``
 -------------------

-Import new GS1/WOT data

-Find out more about XML structure here :ref:`data-structure-guidelines`
+Import new GS1 or WOT structured data into a node's database.
+Find out more about data format here :ref:`data-structure-guidelines`

 Parameters
 ~~~~~~~~~~~~~~